 None of this work would be possible without the hard work of the Fellows who stay on top of all committee hearings and record all of our live feeds.
 Read about the 2018 fellows below.

-This is Maricela Embe’s first year with Eyes on Richmond.
-As a Richmond native, Maricela grew up in the state’s capital and credits that for her interests in politics.
-She is currently a senior at Virginia Commonwealth University (VCU) with double majors in Political Science and International Studies.
+This is Maricela Embe-Mamong’s second year with Eyes on Richmond.
+As a Richmond native, Maricela grew up in the State’s capital and credits that for her interests in politics.
+She is currently a first year grad student at VCU, working on her Master’s of Public Administration.
 After interning for the DPVA and Virginia House Democratic Caucus during last years General Assembly Session, she found herself eager to return to this year’s session.
-In her spare time, she loves discovering new music, binge-watching shows on Hulu, and playing around with her beagle.
+In her spare time, she loves discovering new music, binge watching shows on Hulu, and playing around with her beagle.
 If she’s not doing any of those things, you can usually find her teaching swim lessons at the YMCA or JCC.
-She hopes to spend this summer abroad in Europe to reward herself for making it through her undergraduate years.
-In the future, she hopes to work as policy analyst for the Department of Education.
+She hopes to spend this summer abroad in Europe to reward herself for making it through her first year of grad school.
+In the future, she hopes to work as a policy analyst.